mayankmssharma/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis was done on conversation extracted from a TV Show .
+Sentiment Analysis was done on conversation extracted from a TV Show.
+Train and Test files have been uploaded.
+.